keelz/ts-react-redux-architecture/README.md

 >
 > Okay, so regarding directory structure.
 My first piece of advice when starting any React application is that you "should" start your project with a structure either exactly like or very close to the structure shown here.
 If you are able to either start with or re-factor to a structure like the one shown here you will save yourself a lot of frustration later on in project development.
 Organization and architecture are key fundamental principals of our craft as software engineers and we should spend a significant amount of time applying them!
 >
-> Here are my pros and cons...
+> Here are my smelly bananas...
 >
 > * common directory
 >   * provides a namespace for all of our assets! :relieved: